-In connection with the Offerings, the Company also intends to grant non-qualified options under the 1996 Equity Plan with respect to an aggregate of shares of Common Stock to certain current employees who have been employed by the Company or any of its subsidiaries for more than five years.
-The date of grant of such options will be the date of the Offerings, and the exercise price per share of such options will be the initial public offering price of the Common Stock in the Offerings.
-Each such option will be immediately exercisable and will expire five years after the date of grant.
+The Company intends to grant Awards of options under the 1996 Equity Plan with respect to an aggregate of shares of Common Stock to certain current employees who have been employed by the Company or any of its subsidiaries for more than five years.
+The date of grant of such Awards will be the date of the Offerings and the exercise price per share will be the initial public offering price of the Common Stock in the Offerings.
+Each such Award will be immediately exercisable and will expire five years after the date of grant.